huuthuan-nguyen/deepcode/_posts/2022-08-06-create-your-first-component-in-reactjs.md

 └── README.md
 ```

-4. We declare a new HelloWorld component in `HelloWorld.tsx`.
+4. We declare a new HelloWorld component in `HelloWorld.tsx` as following.

 ```tsx
 function HelloWorld() {
   return (
     <h2>Hello World!</h2>